aerogear/datasync-voyager/doc/guides/issues.md

 ## GitHub

 We understand that for some people, JIRA can be a barrier to entry for creating issues and contributing in general.
-The maintainers of the Apollo Voyager Server welcome issues created in GitHub.
+The maintainers of the Voyager Server welcome issues created in GitHub.
 Feel free to [Create an Issue](https://github.com/aerogear/voyager-server/issues/new) and select from one of our issue templates.
 We will do our best to triage these issues in GitHub.

 ## Asking for Help

-If you have a question about Apollo Voyager Server that is not a bug report or feature request, feel free to [create an issue using the help issue template](https://github.com/aerogear/voyager-server/issues/new?template=3-help.md).
+If you have a question about Voyager Server that is not a bug report or feature request, feel free to [create an issue using the help issue template](https://github.com/aerogear/voyager-server/issues/new?template=3-help.md).

 You can also reach the aerogear team at [#aerogear](ircs://chat.freenode.net:6697/aerogear) on [Freenode IRC](https://freenode.net/) or the